Dispersionless subradiant photon storage in one-dimensional emitter chains

 Atomic emitter ensembles couple collectively to the radiation field.
 Although an excitation on a single emitter may be short-lived, a collection of them can contain a photon several orders of magnitude longer than the single emitter lifetime.
 We provide the exact conditions for optimal absorption, long-lived and dispersionless storage, and release, of a single photon in a sub-wavelength one-dimensional lattice of two-level emitters.
 In particular, we detail two storage schemes.
 The first is based on the uncovering of approximate flat sections in the single-photon spectrum, such that a single photon can be stored as a wave packet with effective zero group velocity.
 For the second scheme we exploit the angular dependence of the interactions induced between the emitters and mediated via exchange of virtual photons, which on a ring gives rise to an effective trapping potential for the photon.
 In both cases, we are able to obtain, within current experimentally accessible parameters, high-fidelity photon storage for times hundreds of times longer than the single emitter lifetime.

 \textit{Introduction.} When an ensemble of emitters is coupled to a common environment, its dynamics is subject to collective phenomena \cite{Dicke1954,Lehmberg1970,James1993}.
-On one hand, exchange of virtual photons induces dipole-dipole (exchange) interactions among the emitters.
-On the other hand, spontaneous emission of photons from the ensemble becomes either enhanced (superradiance) or inhibited (subradiance), depending on the collective state in which the photons are stored in the ensemble.
-These effects are particularly prominent and dominate the dynamics of the system, when the distance between the emitters is smaller than the wavelength of the considered light \cite{Olmos2013,Pellegrino2014,Jenkins2016,Bromley2016,Jenkins2017,Ferioli2021}, in large ensembles with many emitters \cite{Bienaime2012,Ott2013,Araujo2016,Guerin2016}, and in the presence of structured environments, such as nanophotonic waveguides \cite{Ruostekoski2016,Asenjo2017,Lodahl2017,Asenjo2017_1,Ostermann2019,Pennetta2022,Chu2022} and cavities \cite{Shankar2021,Gegg2018,Hotter2023}.
+Exchange of virtual photons induces dipole-dipole interactions among the emitters.
+Moreover, spontaneous emission of photons from the ensemble becomes either enhanced (superradiance) or inhibited (subradiance), depending on the collective state in which the photons are stored in the ensemble.
+These effects are particularly prominent, dominating the dynamics of the system, when the distance between the emitters is smaller than the wavelength of the considered light \cite{Olmos2013,Pellegrino2014,Jenkins2016,Bromley2016,Manzoni2018,Jenkins2017,MorenoCardoner2019,Zhang2020flatband,Masson2020,Ferioli2021,Ballantine2021,Petrosyan2021,RubiesBigorda2022}, in ensembles with many emitters \cite{Bienaime2012,Ott2013,Araujo2016,Guerin2016}, and in the presence of structured environments, such as nanophotonic waveguides \cite{Ruostekoski2016,Asenjo2017,Lodahl2017,Asenjo2017_1,Ostermann2019,Kornovan2019,Poddubny2022,Pennetta2022,Chu2022}, cavities \cite{Shankar2021,Gegg2018,Pineiro2022,Hotter2023}, and resonators \cite{Kornovan2021}.
 Owed to the high degree of experimental control available in cold atomic and solid state systems, these collective phenomena are now in the vanguard of research on quantum information processing and metrology \cite{Reitz2022}.